Benefits for your company

 Who should I contact at Cincinnati State to establish a co-op program or post a co-op position?

 A good place to start is by talking to our Co-op Coordinators.
 Each academic division has full-time co-op coordinators assigned to specific degree programs.
 If you are an employer interested in posting a co-op position you can for the academic program related to your industry.
+Click here for a list of Co-op Coordinators and programs.

 Who should I contact to find students for clinical rotations in healthcare fields?